SeisComP/seiscomp/doc/base/concepts/inventory.rst

 the |scname| data model which is consistent with the database schema version and the version of all other representations.

-Inventories must be provided to |scname| in XML files in :term:`SCML` format.
-A convenient way to generate clean and correct inventory files in SCML format is `SMP`_.
-Tools are provided to convert between other formats:

-* :ref:`arclink2inv`: from Arclink XML to SeisComPML
-* :ref:`dlsv2inv`: from dataless SEED to SeisComPML
-* :ref:`inv2dlsv`: from SeisComPML to dataless SEED
-* :ref:`fdsnxml2inv`: from FDSN StationXML to SeisComPML and back

 .. note::

    All geographic coordinates (latitudes, longitudes, elevation) are assumed in the